dxhub-apps/lexyhub/docs/user-documentation.md

 LexyHub uses a responsive two-pane layout composed of:

 - **Command sidebar:** Links to Dashboard, Watchlists, Keywords, Insights, Market Twin, Editing, Status, and Backoffice with clear descriptions so teammates understand what each section unlocks.
 The solid backgrounds and removal of hover-only feedback make link states legible in both light and dark themes.
 Collapse the sidebar using the toggle in the upper-left corner; the navigation automatically becomes a slide-over drawer on mobile breakpoints.
-- **Workspace header:** Displays the product name, contextual subtitle for the active area, environment (e.g., `development`, `preview`, `production`), a quick "Need help?" shortcut to this guide, and the user menu.
-The header controls now use consistent solid fills so actions remain obvious on touch devices.
+- **Workspace header:** Displays the product name, contextual subtitle for the active area, environment (e.g., `development`, `preview`, `production`), a quick "Need help?" shortcut to this guide, a notifications bell for upcoming alerts, and the user menu.
+The global search field has been removed so the header stays compact, and the controls now use consistent solid fills so actions remain obvious on touch devices.
 The mobile header exposes a menu button that opens the navigation drawer.
 - **User menu:** Provides profile management, workspace settings, theme switching (via the Theme submenu), how-to documentation, and a logout control.
 Focus indicators replace hover effects so keyboard and touch users can clearly see the active option.
-Avatars automatically fall back to the LexyHub default image if a custom photo fails to load, so the menu always shows a recognizable identity marker.
+Avatars render as crisp 36px circles and automatically fall back to the LexyHub default image if a custom photo fails to load, so the menu always shows a recognizable identity marker.
 - **Full-width workspace canvas:** Main content pages now expand to the available width with subtle side padding, allowing dashboards, tables, and cards to line up cleanly without feeling boxed-in on large displays.
 Grids stretch their cards to equal heights so scanning related metrics is faster.

 ## Dashboard